Currents of War 2025

 _ ProcStack(me) - Art & Visual Programming; character state machine shader, shop & item art, ui, and more

-I set up the shop, drew the items & most of the shop with help on a couple assets, the adjustable ui, animated cursor, and characters.
+I set up the shop, the adjustable ui, animated cursor, characters, animations, and drew the items & most of the shop assets with help on a couple of 'em by F2ptach.

 I also wrote the code + shaders to handle animation & dynamically coloring the character's faces, hair, & armor.